schependom/schependom/README.md

 # Goeiendag, bonjour, hello there! 👋

-I'm Vincent, a second-year Computer Science student at **KU Leuven**.
+I'm Vincent, a third-year Computer Science student at **KU Leuven**.

 Since 2020, I've been active at **Artometis** as a (web) designer & developer, working on: